Summer Math Registration (2020)

-The Harvey Mudd College Department of Mathematics will offer MATH060 and MATH065 in the summer session.
+The HMC Mathematics Department will offer MATH082 HM – Differential Equations in the summer session.

-- Payment: Arrangements for payment of all fees must be completed at the Office of Student Accounts no later than Friday, April 17, 2015 by 5 p.m.
+- Payment: Arrangements for payment of all fees must be completed with the Office of Student Accounts no later than Friday, April 24, 2020 by 5:00 pm.
 Checks should be made payable to Harvey Mudd College.

-- Tuition – Full refund (per course) if course is dropped by noon of the second day of class (i.e., Tuesday, May 19, 2015)
+- Tuition – Full refund if course is dropped by noon on Wednesday, May 20, 2020.

 Limited need-based Harvey Mudd College scholarship assistance is available to assist participating students in covering the costs of the Summer Math Program.
 To be eligible for consideration, a student must:

-- Have applied and qualified for need-based College scholarship funds during the 2014–2015 academic year.
+- Have applied and qualified for need-based Harvey Mudd College scholarship funds during the 2019–2020 academic year.

-- Enroll in all three (3) units offered by the Summer Math Program.
+- Enroll in the three (3) credits offered by the Summer Math Program.

 Note: Students and their parents are not eligible to borrow from federal loan programs to cover the expenses of the Summer Math Program.

 For more information on the Summer Math program, please visit the Summer Math FAQ page on the Department of Mathematics website.